wandyezj/Random/writings/thoughts/api_design.md

 ## Paper Structure

 An Application Programming Interface (API) is ultimately a way to access functionality.
-A key piece of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
-This paper will examine considerations for how to design an API with ease of use in mind.
+One consideration of accessing functionality is ease of use: being able to quickly discover, understand, and apply the provided functionality.
+This paper will examine how to design an API with ease of use in mind.

-This paper will look at ease of use considerations of four API aspects
+This paper will look at ease of use of four API aspects:

 * [Model](#model),
 * [Behavior](#behavior),
 * [Structure](#structure), and,
 * [Documentation](#documentation).

-Each API aspect will explore its Purpose, Principals, and Patterns.
+Each API aspect will explore its __purpose__, __principals__, and __patterns__ related to ease of use:

+* __purpose__ is what it can contribute towards ease of use.
+* __principals__ are intended to give high level direction towards design considerations.
+* __patterns__ are derived from principals and are intended to give specific design guidance.

+The end of the paper is a [reference](#reference) section that summarizes papers that pertain to ease of use.

 What is each?